OpenBMB/VisRAG/README.md

 bash scripts/eval_retriever/eval.sh 512 2048 16 8 wmean causal ArxivQA,ChartQA,MP-DocVQA,InfoVQA,PlotQA,SlideVQA <ckpt_path>
 ```

+Note:
-The parameters mentioned above are what we use in our paper, you can use them to reproduce the results in the paper.
+1. The parameters listed above are the ones used in our paper.
+You can use them to reproduce the results.
+2. The script is set to use a remote dataset from Hugging Face.
+If you're evaluating with datasets downloaded locally, make sure to remove the `--from_hf_repo` line from `eval.sh` and update the `QRELS_PATH`, `QUERY_PATH`, and `CORPUS_PATH` parameters in `eval.sh` to point to the local directories containing the dataset.

 ### VisRAG-Gen

 Coming soon

 ## Usage